-Several local, small firms are engaged by the CRA to provide valuable ("boots-on-the-ground") professional services in support of the CRAs Redevelopment Plan.
-UrbanCentric Analytics, Inc, provides economic development planning and implementation services.
-The CRA grants administrator is Neighbor and Neighbors Association, Inc. (NANA), a well-established non-profit entity.
+Several local, small firms were engaged by the CRA provide valuable ("boots-on-the-ground") to professional services in support of the CRAs Redevelopment Plan.
+The CRA grants administrator is Neighbor and Neighbors Association, Inc. (NANA), a well-established nonprofit entity.
 The contracted firm responsible for coordinating business engagement experiences and the annual culture festival is the Miami Urban Contemporary Experience (MUCE), LLC.